hannahsutton1/portfolio/README.md

 ## Projects
-#### 2024 Uber Data - Cleaning, Analyzing, and Modeling in Python's Numpy and Pandas Libraries
+#### Uber Ride Data Project - Cleaning, Analyzing, and Modeling in Python's Numpy and Pandas Libraries

+- Cleaned and prepared large-scale Uber ride booking dataset by handling missing values, removing duplicates, and validating data integrity in pandas and numpy libraries

+- Conducted exploratory data analysis and developed visualizations to uncover trends in ride demand, pricing, and seasonal patterns

+- Applied machine learning techniques for predictive modeling (regression, classification, clustering) to forecast ride demand and analyze booking value drivers

+- Documented process and results in GitHub with reproducible scripts, visualizations, and insights for portfolio presentation

 #### Emergency Management Dashboard – Storm Resource Allocation